jjamesstark/ucP45/_README.md

 ### Candidate profiles
 We want to provide profiles for all candidates (federal, state, county, and city) that will be on the ballots for our precinct this fall.
 Again, this information is community sourced with full transparency about who is sourcing the information by using github to manage all contributions, including edits.

-Find Profiles and Summaries Below
+Find Profiles and Summaries Content Below

 [Federal Elections](/Candidates/federalElections.md)